tari-project/rfcs/src/RFC-0305_Consensus.md

 ## Reaching consensus on the state transition for a given transaction.

-Tari uses Cerberus in conjunction with HotStuff BFT to achieve consensus on sub-state transitions.
+Tari uses Cerberus in conjunction with HotStuff BFT to achieve consensus on substate transitions.
 This process is described in detail in [RFC-330](RFC-0330_Cerberus.md).

 ## Effective leader rollover in the case of a faulty leader.